Lung Cancer

 Diet: Evidence suggests that some dietary factors may be protective for lung cancer and some may increase the risk of lung cancer.
 Persons with the low intake of foods rich in beta-carotene, such as carrots, have a higher risk for lung cancer [32] .

 Vitamin A deficiency increases the chance of developing squamous cell carcinoma of lung in smokers [33].
-Also, arsenic in drinking water (primarily from wells) can increase the risk of lung cancer [34].
+Also, arsenic in drinking water (primarily from private wells) can increase the risk of lung cancer [34].

 There is no proven way to completely prevent lung cancer, but there are steps to lower the risk of getting lung cancer.
 You can help lower your risk of getting lung cancer in the following ways: